 Interested students are strongly encouraged to contact the Program Director, Dr. Martin O’Neill who is the Horst Schulze Endowed Professor and Head of the Department of Nutrition, Dietetics and Hospitality Management.
 Dr. O’Neill can be reached at email@example.com.

-Below is the information you will need to complete your online application to the Graduate Certificate Program:
+Below is the information you will need to complete your initial application to the Graduate Certificate Program

-The annual application process opens January 31 of each year.
-Applications will be accepted based upon available positions.
-The review process begins in early spring with a goal of notifying successful applicants upon review.
-As enrollment is limited early application is encouraged and early applicants receive priority in admissions.
-Degree seeking students who plan to add a graduate certificate to their current degree program do not need to apply for admission to the Graduate Certificate Program but must notify the program coordinator of their intent to pursue the Graduate Certificate before completion of their degree program.
+The application process opens February 1 each year and closes when all available slots have been filled.
+The review process will begin early March with a view to notifying successful applicants by mid-March.
+Because enrollment is limited to 20 students each year, early application is encouraged.
+Early applicants will be given preference over later applications.
+Late applicants may be considered if available positions are not filled.
+Degree seeking students who plan to add a graduate certificate to their current degree program do not need to apply for admission to the graduate certificate program but must notify the Program Director of their intent to pursue the graduate certificate before completion of their degree program.

 The cost of the program is $18,000.
-This covers all course materials.
-It does not include your personal travel to and from the residency.
-The program consists of 18 credit hours; tuition is $920 per enrolled credit hour and a distance education fee of $80 per credit hour is charged.
+The program will cost $920 per enrolled credit hour, plus a distance education fee of $80 per credit hour.
 Additionally students must pay the normal Auburn University Graduate Application fee ($60 in the U.S. and $70 for International applicants).
-The balance will be assessed following enrollment for each successive semester of study.
-This program has been approved for Veterans Administration educational benefits.
+Course fees are assessed on a semester-to-semester basis and if not paid by the due date, will lead to a hold being placed on your registration.
+This hold will prevent you from taking any further classes until lifted.
+This program has been approved for V.A. educational benefits.
 Please note that fees are subject to change.
 Normal university deadlines and requirements apply with respect to course/program withdrawal.
 No refunds will be granted beyond the publicized deadline.